-1The uplift of water-saturated soil or other surface deposits due to expansion on freezing.
+1The uplift of soil or other surface deposits due to expansion of groundwater on freezing.

 - The saturated wetland deposits are susceptible to frost heave and subsequent damage to structures.